softwaredesign-uandes/architecture-reviews/blender/evolution.md

 ### Title: Adding OpenGL 1.30

 ### Context:
-<p> Blender seeks to increase it's options for 3D rendering, OpenGL offers just that and can be easily included into the blender suite. </p>
+<p> Blender seeks to increase it's options for 3D modeling and scuplting </p>
+<p> Blender wants to work on any platform </p>

 ### Decision:
-<p> We will include OpenGL's API to Blender functions across all platforms.
+<p> We will include OpenGL's API to Blender functions across all platforms. </p>

 ### Status: Active

 ### Consequences:
-<p> Blender has been using OpenGL for years, it continues to be a central part in the suite's rendering. </p>
+<p> Blender has been using OpenGL for years, it continues to be a central part in the suite's modeling. </p>

+### Title: Adding Eevee realtime renderer

+### Context:
+<p> Blender counts with a rendering program called Cycles, which is very good, but slow, they want a renderer that is faster and can work in realtime. </p>

+### Decision:
+<p> We will include Eevee renderer as a rendering option in the blender suite</p>

+### Status: Active

+### Consequences:
+<p> Eevee is a valuable option for lower end computers that have toruble rendering proyects </p>